elenderg/PAL-1000/instruções de compilação.md

 `If the compiler's abort flag is set, exit.`
-`If the field term's dereference flag is set, compile the term given the rider (dereference). ` `If the field term's function is not nil, compile the term given the rider and the field term (function); exit.` `If the term's kind is "scratch", compile the term given the rider and the field term (in place); exit.` `Put the field term's field into a field.`
+`If the field term's dereference flag is set, compile the term given the rider (dereference). ` `If the field term's function is not nil, compile the term given the rider and the field term (function); exit.` `If the term's kind is "_scratch", compile the term given the rider and the field term (in place); exit.` `Put the field term's field into a field.`
 `Add a scratch given the field's type's name and the rider's token's first.` `Add a fragment given the load address tag and the term's variable and the scratch.`